5 alternative ways to fund a school Wall Art Project

 - The Wolfson Foundation is a charity that offers grants for education projects.

-- National Lottery Awards for All – one of the focuses of Awards for All is to improve the spaces that matter to communities, a perfect remit for funding for a Wall Art project.
-Your school matters to you and your school community and if you let it out for events to the local community the benefits of Wall Art to make the space more enjoyable and engaging is more far reaching than just your pupils.
+- National Lottery Awards for All – one of the focuses of Awards for All is to improve the spaces that matter to communities.
+This is a perfect remit for funding for a school Wall Art project.
+Your school matters to you and your community and Wall Art can make the space more enjoyable.

 - Education Funding Agency